-Launched in May 2014, Seattle's program has grown rapidly, with more than 250 residents having applied for "Play Streets."
-The concept designates a street closure, which can be a single event or occur at regular times throughout the year (maximum of three periods per week).
+Launched in May 2014, Seattle's program has grown rapidly, with more than 250 residents having applied for "Play Streets".
+The concept designates a street closure, lasting from a single event to regular times throughout the year (maximum of three periods per week).
 These periods are limited to six hours a day and must end by 10pm or before sunset.

-- 1. Encourage the use of local streets for free play, in an active and safe manner. - 2.
+- Encourage the use of local streets for free play, in an active and safe manner. - 2.
 Promote social ties between neighbours of all ages. - 3.
 Provide access to additional public spaces in areas where private parks and gardens are scarce. - 4.
 Allow local traffic.

-Citizens (local residents or community groups) submit requests, after informing residents of the process (through pamphlets, a meeting, etc.), with explicit community support required.
-After the request is evaluated, the city grants a permit for a maximum of six months, following which the request must be renewed.
+Citizens (street residents or community groups) submit requests, after informing residents of the process (by pamphlets, a meeting, etc.), with explicit community support required.
+After evaluation of the request, the City grants a permit for a maximum of 6 months, after which the request must be renewed.